Study Finds Ten Percent of State Hospital Patients Have Autism

 adults and society is nowhere near ready to support them.
 In order to prepare for that eventuality, current adults on the autism spectrum need to be studied, but researchers are having a hard time finding them.

 Concerned about the lack of information on the prevalence of autism in adults, autism expert David Mandell and his team conducted a study entitled: Prevalence and Correlates of Autism in a State Psychiatric Hospital.
-He concluded the following:
+He

 "Ten percent of the sample had ASD.
 More than other patients, their onset was prior to 12 years of age, they had gait problems and intellectual disability, and were less likely to have a history of criminal involvement or substance